Track B · ADC

 Frequently asked questions

-Same day.
-Once you complete the course and pass the short quiz, your certificate is issued immediately so you can start showing it to clients right away.
+- Same day.
+Once you complete the course and pass the exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries, each retry drawing a fresh set of questions — your certificate is issued immediately so you can start showing it to clients right away.